SSZero88/FatPiggy/README.md

 ### Todos

  - Write unit tests
- - Add per-user bank management capabilities
+ - Add per-character bank management capabilities
  - Add optional requirements to create new piggy banks ( to make it more of a game mechanic)

 License